 Previous research has shown that the quality of data in surveys is affected by questionnaire length.
 With an increasing number of survey questions that respondents have to answer, they can become bored, tired and annoyed.
-This may increase respondents’ burden and decrease their motivation to provide meaningful answers which might lead to an increased risk of showing satisficing behavior.
+This may increase respondents’ burden and decrease their motivation to provide meaningful answers which might lead to an increased risk of showing satisficing behaviour.

 This paper investigates effects of item positioning on data quality in a web survey.

-In a lab experiment employing eye-tracking technology, 130 respondents answered a grid question on impulsive behavior that consists of eight items and a five-point response scale.
+In a lab experiment employing eye-tracking technology, 130 respondents answered a grid question on impulsive behaviour that consists of eight items and a five-point response scale.
 The question was randomly provided either in the beginning or at the end of the web questionnaire.

-The position of the question was predicted to influence a variety of indicators of data quality and response behavior in the web survey: item nonresponse, response times, response differentiation, as well as measures of attention and cognitive effort operationalized by fixation counts and fixation times.
-In addition, it is investigated whether the position of the scale on impulsive behavior affects the comparability of correlations with other personality variables.
+The position of the question was predicted to influence a variety of indicators of data quality and response behaviour in the web survey: item nonresponse, response times, response differentiation, as well as measures of attention and cognitive effort operationalized by fixation counts and fixation times.
+In addition, it is investigated whether the position of the scale on impulsive behaviour affects the comparability of correlations with other personality variables.